Image

 One G-II once flew as VC-11A for the US Coast Guard.

-Nose of Gulfstream II, with six flat cockpit windows.
+This is the original, somewhat blunt nose of Gulfstream II, with six flat cockpit windows.

 G.1159B Gulfstream IIB